swiftlang/swift-evolution/proposals/0263-string-uninitialized-initializer.md

 buffer.

-The new initializer takes a closure that operates on an `UnsafeMutableBufferPointer` and an `inout` count of initialized elements.
-This closure has access to the uninitialized contents of the newly created String's storage, and returns the number of initialized buffer elements, or 0.
+The new initializer takes a closure that operates on an `UnsafeMutableBufferPointer` referencing the uninitialized contents of the newly created String's storage, and returns a count of initialized elements or 0.

 ```swift
 let myCocoaString = NSString("The quick brown fox jumps over the lazy dog") as CFString